Agent API (window.midas)

 models.list()

-List trained models.
+List fitted models.

 const result = await window.midas.models.list();